Six Sigma Principles

 What Is Six Sigma?

-Six Sigma is a systematic approach for eliminating errors.
+Six Sigma is a systematic approach to eliminating errors.
 Six Sigma uses statistical methods to improve quality by minimizing variability in business processes, from manufacturing to engineering and purchasing.
 Six Sigma accomplishes its goal by using two Six Sigma Methods: DMAIC and DMADV.

 Six Sigma DMAIC